In a Nutshell:

 In terms of pre-programmed options, the Legacy offers:

-That’s about average, which again, for a chair at this price range, is disappointing.
+That’s about average, which is disappointing for a chair in this price range.

 Even worse, there’s no way to adjust the intensity settings.
 The chair offers a deep tissue massage, and the only way you can adjust the massage strength is to increase it by removing the extra pads in the seat.

-It does allow you to modify the roller speed via the remote, through five different speed settings, but this doesn’t do much to expand the total number of massage combinations possible.
+It allows you to modify the roller speed via the remote through five different speed settings, but this doesn’t significantly expand the total number of massage combinations possible.
 We rate this as a very weak feature implementation.

 Air Massage Mode

-The Daiwa Legacy massage chair has 48 Second Generation Airbags strategically positioned throughout, and is capable of delivering something close to a full body air massage, adjustable through three different intensity levels via the remote.
+The Daiwa Legacy massage chair has 48 Second Generation Airbags strategically positioned throughout and can deliver something close to a full body air massage, adjustable through three different intensity levels via the remote.

 That’s slightly below average, given the price of the chair.
-The massage you get is certainly acceptable, but there’s nothing particularly remarkable about it.
+The massage you get is acceptable, but nothing is particularly remarkable.

-As is the case with many other models, you can selectively activate airbags by body region if you don’t want a full-body experience.
+As with many other models, you can selectively activate airbags by body region if you don’t want a full-body experience.
 These regions are defined as follows:

 Spot and Partial Modes